-Until recently, little was known about the long-term effects of human growth hormone and endocrinologists felt confident there would be few long-term issues.
+Until recently, little was known about the long-term effects of human growth hormones for kids and endocrinologists felt confident there would be few long-term issues.
 Today, more experts fear the potential t risks of treatment—both physical and psychological.
 Is the worry warranted?

 In 2003, the FDA expanded the pool of children eligible to receive human growth hormone treatments by approving the new indication “idiopathic short stature,” which means that a child isn’t growing as expected, but doctors can’t find any clear cause for the stunted growth (such as malnutrition, liver disease or a neurological disorder).
 Now doctors can prescribe them to kids who are simply really, really short, even if it’s unclear why.

 Since only one generation of children has had access to the treatment, more data exist to investigate side effects and outcomes.
 Still, the argument for using GH is inconclusive.
 In 2008, the Journal of Clinical Endocrinol Metabolism published research showing use of HGH in children without certain pre-condition had minimal results.

 Starting human growth hormone treatments is not a decision doctors or families should take lightly.
 Reasons to be cautious include the cost, potential side effects and the psychological effects of giving your child a daily shot, which some experts say can make them feel as if there is something wrong with them.

 “You have to be pretty dedicated to maximize the child’s height potential to go through the growth hormone pathway,” says Stephen Lauer, MD, PhD, an associate professor of pediatrics at The University of Kansas Medical Center in Kansas City.
 “You’re trying to convince an elementary school-aged child that it’s in their best interest to get a shot every day.”